Frechet differential of a power series in a Banach algebra: Fr e chet differential of a power series of differentiable functions

 Hence

-Thus by the third equality in Lemma \ref{05051540a} and Lemma \ref{05051540} we obtain statement $(3)$. \end{proof} The previous Theorem \ref{05051540c} is the main result of the present chapter.
-Let $\A$ be a unital $\K-$Banach algebra and $\sum_{n=0}^{\infty}\alpha_{n}\lambda^{n}$ a series at coefficients in $\K$ having radius of convergence $R>0$.
-We give for the first time the Frechet differential $g^{[1]}$ of the $\A-$valued function $ g(T)= \sum_{n=0}^{\infty}\alpha_{n}T^{n} $, in a \emph{ $C(T)-$ depending uniformly convergent series on $B_{s}(\ze)$, for all $0<s<R$, in statement \eqref{E05051540c}; and in a $C(T^{k})-$ depending uniformly convergent series on $B_{s}(\ze)$, for all $0<s<R$ and with $k\geq 1$, in statement \eqref{F05051540c}}.
-This shall provides us to give immediatly a simplified formula for the value $ g^{[1]}(T)(h) $ in case of the commutativity $[T,h]=\ze$, with $T\in B_{R}(\ze)$ and $h\in\A$, see Remark \ref{17081112}.
-Finally we give a different proof respect to \cite{Rudin1} and in such a way generalizing that in \cite{BurenkovDiff}, of the known formula in statement $(3)$, in case $0<s<\frac{R}{3}$, see Remark \ref{18081019} and Remark \ref{08051500}.
+Thus by the third equality in Lemma \ref{05051540a} and Lemma \ref{05051540} we obtain statement $(3)$. \end{proof} The previous Theorem \ref{05051540c} is the main result of the present work.
+Let $\A$ be a unitary $\K-$Banach algebra and $\sum_{n=0}^{\infty}\alpha_{n}\lambda^{n}$ a series at coefficients in $\K$ having radius of convergence $R>0$.
+We give for the first time the Fr\'{e}chet differential $g^{[1]}$ of the $\A-$valued function $g(T)= \sum_{n=0}^{\infty}\alpha_{n}T^{n}$, in a \emph{ $C(T)-$ depending absolutely uniformly convergent series on $B_{r}(\ze)$, for all $0<r<R$, in statement \eqref{E05051540c}; and in a $C(T^{k})-$ depending absolutely uniformly convergent series on $B_{r}(\ze)$, for all $0<r<R$ and with $k\geq 1$, in statement \eqref{F05051540c}}.
+This allows us to give immediately a simplified formula for the value $ g^{[1]}(T)(h) $ in case of the commutativity $[T,h]=\ze$, with $T\in B_{R}(\ze)$ and $h\in\A$, (see Remark \ref{17081112}).
+Finally we give a different proof respect to \cite{Rudin1} and in such a way generalizing that in \cite{BurenkovDiff}, of the known formula in statement $(3)$, in case $0<r<\frac{R}{3}$, see Remark \ref{18081019} and Remark \ref{08051500}.